reynolds-adam/reynolds-adam.github.io/index.md

   actions:
     - label: "<i class='fas fa-file'></i>  See my resume"
       url: "/resume/"
-excerpt: >
+excerpt:
   Welcome to my website.
-Check out some of the things I’ve been working on recently, and feel free to contact me if you have any questions.<br />
+Check out some of the things I’ve been working on recently, and feel free to contact me if you have any questions.<br>

 intro:
   - excerpt: '“If you just use the scientific method as a way to approach data-intensive projects, I think you’re more apt to be successful with your outcome.” *-* *Bob Hayes*'

-feature_row:
+about:
-  - image_path: /assets/images/home/boat_home.jpg
+  - image_path: /assets/images/boat.jpg
     alt: "about"
-    title: "About Me"
-    excerpt: "Learn more than you probably care to know"
+    excerpt: "Hi, I’m Adam.
+I'm a data scientist, musician, motorcycle rider, woodworker, traveler, hiker, chef, volleyballer, snowboarder, learner, and more.
+To put it simply, I like creating things, solving problems, and having memorable experiences."
     url: "/about/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
-  - image_path: /assets/images/home/project.jpg
-    alt: "projects"
-    title: "Projects"
-    excerpt: "Some projects I have been working on"
-    url: "/recent-projects/"
-    btn_class: "btn--primary"
-    btn_label: "Recent projects"
-  - image_path: /assets/images/home/notes.jpg
-    alt: "blog"
-    title: "Blog"
-    excerpt: "My Data Science Blog"
-    url: "/blog/"
-    btn_class: "btn--primary"
-    btn_label: "All blog posts"

 ---
 {% include feature_row id="intro" type="center" %}

+<h1 align="center">About Me</h1>

+{% include feature_row id="about" type="left"%}

+<h1 align="center">Recent Posts</h1> <br>

-{% include feature_row %}
+{% include feature_row_latest_posts %}

+<p align="center"><a href="https://adamreynoldsdata.com/blog/">All Posts</a></p>